 In the end, it is more economical to use your resources in amicably negotiating with your spouse (through your lawyer) and finding an equitable way to divide up the marital property, a reasonable way to share custody over the children, and determining a sufficient amount for payment of child support.

-In order to vest New York courts with jurisdiction over the action for divorce, either of the spouse must have resided continuously in New York for at least two years before filing for divorce in New York, NY.
+In order to vest New York courts with jurisdiction over the action for divorce, either of the spouse must have resided continuously in New York for at least two years before filing for divorce in New York City.
 This two-year residency requirement can be reduced to one year if:

 If the ground for divorce happened in New York and both spouses are residents of New York on the date the proceeding for divorce is filed, the action for divorce may prosper even without fulfilling the one- or two-year residency requirement.
 New York Domestic Relations Law (DRL) § 230.